jeff-bruemmer/clerk-default-checks/README.md

 | **Repetition**         | Catches consecutive repetition of words, like _the the_.                                                         |
 | **Sexism**             | Sexist or ridiculous terms (like _mail person_ instead of _mail carrier_).                                       |
 | **Skunked-terms**      | Words with controversial correct usage that are best avoided.                                                    |

+### Customize checks

+See [Clerk's README](https://github.com/jeff-bruemmer/clerk) for how to customize these checks, or create your own checks.
+This repository contains an example Existence check `custom/example.edn` to get you started.

+### Acknowledgments

+Some elements of these checks are borrowed from the excellent [Proselint](https://github.com/amperser/proselint).